Pantocyclus/InstantSCCS/README.md

 ### Does this work in HC?

-No. This script is hardcoded to eat the 3x T4 cookbookbat foods (which are all pulled), and it is highly unlikely that you will be able to generate enough ingredients to cook all of them in HC (without any pulls).
+This script is hardcoded to eat the 3x T4 cookbookbat foods (which are all pulled), and it is highly unlikely that you will be able to generate enough ingredients to cook all of them in HC (without any pulls).
+However, it can be (and has been) done, although this is strongly discouraged.

 ### Does this script work for other classes?

 No. The completion criteria for the powerleveling task is hardcoded/tuned to the seeded cookbookbat ingredient drops for Saucerors.
 We will likely not be able to satisfy this criteria if you run any other class.
+However, one may consider looking into [forks](https://github.com/Pantocyclus/InstantSCCS/forks) that are have implemented support for alternative classes.

 ### Why Sauceror?